In-Context Molecular Property Prediction with LLMs: A Blinding Study on Memorization and Knowledge Conflicts: Methodology

 \subsection{Datasets}

 We evaluate on three MoleculeNet benchmark datasets~\cite{wu2018moleculenet}: ESOL~\cite{delaney2004esol} measures aqueous solubility for 1,128 organic compounds (log mol/L), Lipophilicity contains octanol-water partition coefficients (logD at pH 7.4) for 4,200 compounds, and QM7~\cite{rupp2012qm7,huggingfaceqm7} provides DFT-computed atomization energies (kcal/mol) for 6,834 small molecules.
-Note that we use a HuggingFace variant of QM7 with SMILES strings as sole descriptors rather than the standard version with 3D coordinates, resulting in slightly fewer samples.
+We emphasize that for ESOL we use the \textit{experimentally measured} log-solubility column as the target; the dataset's \textit{calculated} ESOL value (the output of Delaney's regression equation) is used neither as a target nor as an input feature.
+Likewise, the Lipophilicity target is the \textit{experimental} logD at pH~7.4; the model only ever receives the SMILES string, never a computed descriptor.
+Note that we use a HuggingFace variant of QM7 with SMILES strings as sole descriptors rather than the standard version with 3D coordinates, resulting in slightly fewer samples; as a consequence its structure--property statistics differ from the canonical 3D QM7 (see the Appendix).
 These datasets provide complementary challenges: experimentally measured physicochemical properties (ESOL, Lipophilicity) versus quantum-mechanical predictions (QM7), with varying dataset sizes and chemical diversity.
-All of them are used in a form of a single input, the SMILES string~\cite{weininger1988smiles} of the molecule and the target property value.
+In all cases, the only input provided to the model is the SMILES string~\cite{weininger1988smiles} of the molecule, together with the target property value.

+Additionally, we used a set of 41 IUPAC atomic masses and 45 boiling points reported on Wikipedia as a positive memorization control, and the 2025 ASAP~Discovery antiviral potency dataset from the ASAP\,$\times$\,Polaris\,$\times$\,OpenADMET blind challenge~\cite{asap_polaris_openadmet_2025} as a negative control.